Thijsq/thijsq.github.io/_posts/2018-01-10-supervised-learning.md

 ### Supervised learning with scikit-learn
 I recently finished this exciting course by Datacamp.com, which covers the main aspects of supervised machine learning.

+The course starts with a standard classification problem.
+Afterwards regression problems are extensively disucssed, with Lassoregressions and Ridgeregressions being specific examples.
+Special attention is focused on fine-tuning the models, by means of e.g. hypoparameter tuning.
+The final chapter of the course is dedicated to preprocessing techniques in order to enhance model performance.
+Finally the course briefly introduces the use of pipelines for machine learning.
+This is where the course becomes slightly technical

 In order to succesfully complete this course prior knowledge on Python and statistics is required.
 Therefore I would recommend taking the introductory and intermediate Python courses first.
 If you are a student in a quantitative field you will most likely have covered the requried statistics at university.
 Otherwise the _Statistical Thinking in Python_ course will provide you will the necessary statistic foundation.